SFDO-Tooling/CumulusCI/docs/robot_locators.rst

         ...
     }

-If the calendar menu had multiple menuitems, we could use a unique locator for each, or we could use a single parameterized locator so that we only need to maintain one locator.
+For a calendar menu with multiple menuitems, you can use a unique locator for each, or a single parameterized locator so that you only need to maintain one locator.

-To create a locator with one or more parameters we simply need to replace a portion of the locator with `{}`.
-When the locator is used, parameters can be provided which will be substituded for the `{}`.
+To create a locator with one or more parameters, replace a portion of the locator with `{}` like this:

-The locator would then look like the following example.

 .. code-block::